CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/SETUP.md

 As soon as you push your updates to your event gather function (`get_events`) to your GitHub repository, everything will be tested and configured for the next pipeline run.

+There are some optional configurations for the data gathering pipeline which can be added to `python/event-gather-config.json`.
+No action is needed for a barebones pipeline run, but the optional parameters can be checked in the [CDP pipeline config documentation](https://councildataproject.org/cdp-backend/cdp_backend.pipeline.html#module-cdp_backend.pipeline.pipeline_config).
+Note that `google_credentials_file` and `get_events_function_path` should not be modified and will populate automatically if you have followed the steps above.

 Be sure to review the [CDP Ingestion Model documentation](https://councildataproject.github.io/cdp-backend/ingestion_models.html) for the object definition to return from your `get_events` function.

 Once your function is complete and pushed to the `main` branch, feel free to delete this setup file.